 This one has a 2x top but then 1x legs and support pieces.

-Again, plans for all three are available HERE if you want.
+Again, plans for all three DIY Sawhorse Plans are available here if you want them!

 I started off by cutting the ends of my 2x top over at the miter saw, then taking it to my table saw and ripping both edges.

 After cutting a corresponding miter on all four of the legs, I used some more Titebond and screws to attach them to the top.